 At the end of the show, we give hongbao to the lion, as our appreciation.
 Children love doing it :)

 My favorite place to watch pole lion dance performance is at Living World Mall in Alam Sutera, South Tangerang.
 The group who always performs in this mall is Kong Ha Hong.
 They won several pole lion dance championships, both national and world championships.
 Their lions are always expressive and agile.
-Team Kong Ha Hong’s are also creative.
+Kong Ha Hong team is creative.
 They have an LED lion dance, a very bright one where its body is fully covered with LED.
-They perform many varieties of pole lion dance stunts, such as a drunken lion dance and the monkey key Sun Go Kong play with the lion dance on top of the poles, as well as a Gang Nam lion dance.
+They perform many varieties of pole lion dance stunts, such as a drunken lion dance and the monkey king Sun Go Kong plays with the lion dance on top of the poles, as well as a Gang Nam lion dance.
 One thing for sure, their lions always come in a pride, they never come alone :)